kratapps/one-logger-kratapps-com/docs/docs/getting-started/setup.md

     - `ok__Log_Tag__c`
     - `ok__Log_Search__c`

-    When activated, you will enable all the features available through the record pages across all apps, not only in the One Logger app.
+    When activated, you will enable all the features available through the record pages across all apps, not only in the `One Logger` app.

-6. **Check Logger Admin Console page**
+5. **Check Logger Admin Console page**
+   See [Admin Console](../app/admin-console.md) documentation for details.

+6. **Schedule Logs Cleaner (optional)**
+   This step is optional and allows you to automatically delete logs after a configured time.
+   See [Logs Cleaner](../app/logs-cleaner.md) documentation for details.